President, Chief Executive Officer and Chairman of the Board

 Chief Regulatory Officer

-Donna Morgan Murray is the Chief Regulatory Officer for Nativis.
+Donna is the Chief Regulatory Officer for Nativis.
 A seasoned healthcare professional, she has more than 30 years experience in the biotechnology and pharmaceutical industries.
 She's authored more than 60 publications and served on several non-profit boards and organizations.

-Morgan Murray holds a PhD from the University of Texas Health Science Center at Houston.
+Donna holds a PhD from the University of Texas Health Science Center at Houston.

 Director of Development and Manufacturing